MGrzel/QuizApp-Angular4/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.

+## How to use
+When in project root, go to `API` folder, open command line and type `dotnet run`.
+This will run the `API` server.
+Then go to project root, open command line and type `ng serve` or `npm start` to run the app server. `API` server listens on port `:5000`, while app server listens on port `:4200`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.